techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ### Transform

+Some terminology:
+* Local space: the space defined by an element's `contentRect`.
+(0, 0) is top left; Y positive is downwards.
+You can place a child at a specific coordinate in an element's local space by setting `left` and `top` in the child's style.
+* Screen space: the space defined by the screen resolution.
+(0, 0) is bottom left; Y positive is upwards.
+When you query from `UnityEngine.Input` the coordinates of the mouse cursor or a touch, they are in the screen space.

 ```
 UnityEngine.Vector2 LocalSpaceToScreenSpace(UnityEngine.Vector2 localSpace)
 ```

 Converts a point in the element's local space to screen space.
-When you query from `UnityEngine.Input` the coordinates of the mouse cursor or a touch, they are in the screen space.

 ```
 UnityEngine.Vector2 ScreenSpaceToLocalSpace(UnityEngine.Vector2 screenSpace)